rare-freertr/RARE-web/docs/index.md

 ## **Guides**

-Each guide falls under one of the 4 main categories listed below and is applicable to IPv4 and IPv6:
+Each guide is IPv4/IPv6 compliant and falls under one category listed below:

 ### **Network management**
  - features related to the network management plane